dwayne-misc/ExpertLinkHub/replit.md

   - Display smaller globe icon in upper right corner of expert cards when URL exists (links to website in new tab)
   - Added "🌐 = Website available" indicator on same line as expert count to save space
   - Removed "Submit another" button from thank you page
-  - Added © ValuCompass (current year) footer to both home and register pages
+  - Added footer with copyright to both home and register pages
   - Updated schema to include URL column (Column K in Experts sheet)
   - URL normalization: accepts URLs with or without http://, stores all with https:// protocol in spreadsheet
 - **2025-11-04**: Fixed TypeScript strict mode errors and client-side routing for Vercel deployment